Skip navigation

 Wine and heart health

-Studies have shown that adults who drink light to moderate amounts of alcohol may be less likely to develop heart disease than those who do not drink at all or are heavy drinkers.
+Some studies have shown that adults who drink light to moderate amounts of alcohol may be less likely to develop heart disease than those who do not drink at all or are heavy drinkers.
 However, people who do not drink alcohol should not start just because they want to avoid developing heart disease.
+In fact, drinking too much alcohol can be bad for your heart health.

 Information

 There is a fine line between healthy drinking and risky drinking.
 Do not begin drinking or drink more often just to lower your risk of heart disease.
 Heavier drinking can harm the heart and liver.
-Heart disease is the leading cause of death in people who abuse alcohol.
+Heart disease is the leading cause of death in people who drink too much alcohol.

 Health care providers recommend that if you drink alcohol, drink only light to moderate amounts: